-How the circumstances of Steve Jobs's birth, and his decisions over education, would shape both his entire life — and the entire world through the creation of Apple and the Macintosh.
+How the circumstances of Steve Jobs's birth, and his decisions over education, would shape both his entire life — and then the entire world through the creation of Apple and the Macintosh.

 The Apple co-founder Steve Jobs was born on February 24, 1955, and brought up by his adoptive parents, Paul and Clara Jobs.
-While he would later dismiss the idea that the circumstances of his adoption had any influence on him, he was born straight into a dispute over a deal, and the signs of his later strengths and weaknesses were there from his early years.
+While he would later dismiss the idea that the circumstances of his adoption had any influence on him, he was born straight into a dispute over a deal, and startling signs of his later strengths and weaknesses were there from his early years.

 Delaying the adoption

 His mother, Joanne Schieble, had wanted him to be adopted by a college-educated couple, but that didn't happen.
-She and his mother, Abdulfattah "John" Jandali, had left their home in Wisconsin specifically so that Jobs would be born in San Francisco — where an adoption was arranged.
+She and his father, Abdulfattah "John" Jandali, had left their home in Wisconsin specifically so that Jobs would be born in San Francisco — where an adoption was arranged.

 The arrangement was made by what Jobs' biographer Walter Isaacson calls "a kindly doctor," but there was a problem.
 Jobs was a boy.
 The lawyer and his wife who had arranged to adopt him, decided they wanted a girl instead, and so pulled out of the deal.